bryanmylee/svelte-headless-table/docs/src/routes/docs/[...2]api/[...3]create-columns/+page.md

 Defines the id of the data column. **Duplicate ids are not allowed** on a single table.

-_Defaults to the value of `accessor` if a string accessor is passed_.
-If a function accessor is passed, defaults to the value of `header` instead.
+_Defaults to the value of `accessor` if a string accessor is passed.
+If a function accessor is passed, defaults to the value of `header` instead_.

 #### `columnDef.header: RenderConfig | ((headerCell, state) => RenderConfig)`